Low Histamine Coffee for MCAS (Also Mold Free Coffee)

 Add to that, coffee has its own natural oils that can become rancid over time.
 Rancid oils can form toxins and are bad for the body.

-Coffee that is either old or that is full of toxins may cause stomach upset.
+Coffee that is either old (and is high histamine) or that is full of toxins may cause stomach upset.

 Purity Coffee is different, though.
-Because it is organic, toxin-free, and medium roast.
+Because it is USDA organic and toxin-free.

-If you’ve had problems in the past, but love coffee, Purity Coffee is worth a try.
+If you’ve had problems with coffee in the past, but love coffee, Purity Coffee is worth a try.

 And if you’re working on your sleep or you feel decaf is safer to start with, Purity Coffee has a 99.9% decaf coffee.

-Most decaf brands still can have a good amount of caffeine.
-So, a cup after dinner isn’t a good idea.
+Most decaf brands still can have some caffeine.

-Additionally, most decaf coffee uses chemical extraction (methylene chloride) to remove the caffeine.
+Additionally, most decaf coffee uses a toxic chemical extraction (methylene chloride) to remove the caffeine.

-More chemicals!
-This is something you definitely want to avoid.
+More toxins!
+This is something you want to avoid.
 Especially if you have Mast Cell Activation Syndrome or Histamine Intolerance.

 Purity Coffee uses the Swiss Water Process to decaffeinate their beans, instead.
 This is much safer.

 This method manages water, temperature, and exposure time to gradually remove the caffeine.
-It is about a 10-hour process, which is why a lot of coffee companies don’t want to do the safer process.
+It is about a 10-hour process, which is why a lot of coffee companies don’t want to use this safer process.

 A great benefit of the Swiss Water Process is that no added harsh chemicals (like methylene chloride) are used.